Updated February 27, 2026

 • Can New Mexico suspend my registration or take my plates if I don’t have insurance?

-• Does New Mexico require personal injury protection (PIP)?
+• Does New Mexico require PIP?

 Best Car Insurance Companies in 2026